MalkhutHB/landing-page/README.md

 some content would completely change or how multiple butttons would collapse under a single menu button when you zoom in enough.
 I think this has something to do with "mobile website" vs "desktop website" designs and how you can have two layouts for your website to switch between, and I am eager to learn how to do that soon.

+Things I want to add:
+- make information icons pop on hover, growing larger but centered
+- greatly adjust scaling to match 125% zoom at default